nicklepickle/fe-compare/README.md

 - Array maps weak solution for loops
 - useEffect usage
 - Needed two components to render records
++ Good modularity for html/js, css may leak a little?

 ### HTMX
 - Server side rendering is cheating (should use templates)